-Any person, student or faculty member who observes or discovers violations of academic integrity by professional students should discuss the matter first with the faculty member responsible for the course or the Executive Associate Dean for Professional Education.
+Any person, student or faculty member who observes or discovers violations of academic integrity by professional students College of Pharmacy | 30 South 2000 East | (801) 581-6731 should discuss the matter first with the faculty member responsible for the course or the Executive Associate Dean for Professional Education.
 The formal processes governing reporting, investigating and imposing sanctions as well as avenues of appeal involving alleged violations of academic integrity are outlined in subsequent sections of the Orientation Guide.